-Connect the water lines to a new filter and remember to flush at least five gallons (unless otherwise specified) of water to get rid of loose charcoal or other residue from the filter.
-Other filters just require you to change the cartridge periodically until the entire system needs to be replaced.
+Connect the water lines to a new filter and remember to flush at least five gallons (unless otherwise specified) of water to eliminate loose charcoal or another residue from the filter.
+Other filters require you to change the cartridge periodically until the entire system needs to be replaced.

 Do I have to clean my inline water filter?

 It is recommended that you throw away your filters after their specified lifetime or after their capacity has been used up.
-Until then, following the date of installation, you can just let your filter run on its own.
+Until then, following the installation date, you can just let your filter run on its own.
 You can also clean the outside of your filter if you’d like.

 Now you know what goes into choosing the best inline water filter.
-We’ve chosen the products in our list based on the quality, efficiency, and price of each filter.
+We’ve chosen the products in our list based on each filter’s quality, efficiency, and price.
 Each one is sure to provide you with cleaner and clearer water, with some completely changing the way you drink your water.

 The Nahla Pure ultra-high capacity water filter has everything you need in a water filter.
 From its high efficiency and easy installation to the scope of harmful substances it can remove from your water, and even its company mission, it’s the filter of your dreams!

-If the one-time investment is too much for you, I’d take a look at the GE SmartWater Inline Filter System, which is comparable across many standards and more affordable.
+If the one-time investment is too much for you, I will take a look at the GE SmartWater Inline Filter System, which is comparable across many standards and more affordable.
 Either way, there’s definitely an inline filter out there for you!